mrkllntschpp/Machine-Learning-For-Everyone/README.md

 # Machine Learning For Everyone

 This repository was created to host material that I created for the Machine Learning for Everyone virtual course that I have taught.
-In fact, there was a great article about this [[1]](#1).
+In fact, there was a great article about this [[1]](#1), with me in a Jedi costume to boot!

 ## Register for the next course!
 - Follow this link